patternandshape/psychic-reading/README.md

 ### Description

-This message board is made using Ember and Firebase and includes capabilities to edit, delete and answer individual questions as well as add new ones.
+This message board is made using Ember and Firebase and includes capabilities to edit and answer individual questions as well as add new questions.

 ## Installation